bastien707/sudoku-solver/README.md

 # Testing

 We wrote some tests to check if our functions are working properly.
 We tested the prettyPrint function to make sure it display the sudoku correctly.
 We tested the validate function to check if it return the right boolean when we try to put a number in a cell, there is tests to check that it returns true when the number is not in the row, column or block and false when it's not the case.
 We also tested the getPossibilities function to check if it return the right list of possibilities for a cell but also if it returns and error if the sudoku is invalid.
-Finally we tested the solve function to check if it return the right board when we give it a sudoku.
+We tested the solve function to check if it return the right board when we give it a sudoku.
+Finally, we tested the parseBoardFromFile function to check if it return the right board when we give it a file containing a sudoku but also if it return an error.
+There are 3 Left tests to check if the function return an error when the file is not found, when the sudoku is invalid and when the number format is invalid.

 # Error handling